Stop Suing Valve

 What is the US Valve Antitrust class action?

 In re Valve Antitrust Litigation is a class action in the US District Court for the Western District of Washington (Case No. 2:21-cv-00563).
 The publisher/developer class includes people or entities who, directly or through an agent, paid a commission to Valve in connection with the sale or use of a game on the Steam platform between January 28, 2017 and November 25, 2024.
 The opt-out deadline for that class was September 2, 2025; that deadline has passed.
-There is also a separate consumer class (people who purchased PC games via Steam) that is proceeding with different counsel.
+There is also a separate consumer class (people who purchased PC games via Steam) that is proceeding with different counsel; in August 2025 the court granted a voluntary dismissal without prejudice for three named consumer plaintiffs as class representatives (they may remain as absent class members).
 The official court-authorised site is valvepublisherclassaction.com.

 I’m a publisher/developer—can I still opt out of the US class action?